Compulsory Farm CPD

 1. The CPD in question gains extra points, earning 10 points per hour rather than 4 to 8 points per hour typically given to other CPD.

-2. All farm RAMAs (categories R, G, K, L) must gain at least 24 points of enhanced farm CPD by the end of this CPD period (30 June 2023).
+2. All farm RAMAs (categories R, G, K, L) must gain at least 24 points of enhanced farm CPD by the end of this CPD period (30 June 2025).

 3. There is no change in the overall personal points targets, which normally range from 50 points for those in the “L” category (farm-animal only) to 80 points for those in the “R” category (all species).
 It will be necessary to gain the overall total and the 24 points of enhanced farm CPD – but the enhanced farm CPD points count towards the overall total, so there is no increase in CPD being required.

-4. Those who are qualified and on the AMTRA Register by the end of 2021 and who have gained the farm element of the qualification by the end of 2021 are required to do this enhanced farm CPD by 30 June 2023.
-Those qualifying for the first time after 2021 or gaining the farm element after 2021 are not, nor are those given points reductions for other reasons, at least until CPD period 8.
+4. Those who are qualified and on the AMTRA Register by the end of 2023 and who have gained the farm element of the qualification by the end of 2023 are required to do this enhanced farm CPD by 30 June 2025.
+Those qualifying for the first time after 2023 or gaining the farm element after 2023 are not, nor are those given points reductions for other reasons, at least until CPD period 9.

-9. AMTRA CPD points summaries, available on the AMTRA website, and routinely sent by email and post, will show how many points of the enhanced farm CPD, and how many overall, have been earned, and thus whether the combined target has been met.
+8. AMTRA CPD points summaries, available on the AMTRA website, and routinely sent by email and post, will show how many points of the enhanced farm CPD, and how many overall, have been earned, and thus whether the combined target has been met.

-Accessing the enhanced farm CPD modules from AMTRA
+Enhanced farm CPD SCOPS modules from AMTRA

 • SCOPS 1 - INTRODUCTION TO ANTHELMINTIC RESISTANCE (AR)